JeffreybVilla/ComputerScienceBSPATH/CISP 310 Assembly Language/1) Intro to Assembly Language.md

 - One of the main tools to write programs in x86 assembly are the processor registers.
 - You can, informally, think of registers as variables that are built in the processor.
 - Using registers instead of memory to store values, makes the process faster and more efficient.
+- Instructions are executed sequentially
+- x86 CPU has eight 32-bit General-Purpose Registers
+    - eax, ecx, edx, ebx, esp, ebp, esi, edi
+    - These registers are used for temporary data storage and memory access.